How can solar panel roof-related fire risks be mitigated on mission critical buildings

 6 Experimental study of flame spread underneath photovoltaic (PV) modules – Fire Safety Journal May 2020

-7 DensDeck® Roof Boards have an A1 fire classification in accordance with BS EN 13501-1 and are classified as non-combustible as described and tested in accordance with ASTM E136 or CAN/ULC S114
+7 DensDeck® Roof Board is classified as A1 in accordance with EN 13501-1 and non-combustible as described and tested in accordance with ASTM E136

 Contact Us